telerik/blazor-docs/getting-started/web-app.md

 ### 4.3.
 Add the TelerikRootComponent

 Add a `TelerikRootComponent` component as a top-level component in the app and make sure it wraps all content.
-Normally, `TelerikRootComponent` is placed in a layout component, for example `MainLayout.razor` or a custom layout. `TelerikRootComponent` requires enabled [interactive mode](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0), which is true for layout components only if the application's *Interactivity location* is *Global*.
+Normally, `TelerikRootComponent` is placed in a layout component, for example `MainLayout.razor`. `TelerikRootComponent` requires enabled [interactive mode](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0), which is true for layout components only if the application's *Interactivity location* is *Global*.

 > .NET 8.0 introduced [new render modes for the Blazor components](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0).
 The default render mode is static and not interactive, so you need to make this change explicitly in your app.
-Make sure to review section [Interactivity Considerations](#interactivity-considerations) above if you are adding Telerik components to an existing .NET 8 Blazor web application.
+Make sure to review sections [Interactivity Considerations](#interactivity-considerations) and [`TelerikRootComponent` .NET 8 Notes]({%slug rootcomponent-overview%}#net-8-notes) if you are adding Telerik components to an existing .NET 8 Blazor web application.

 The `TelerikRootComponent` placement in the app depends on the selected *Interactivity location* during app creation: